-Humpback whales in the Galapagos are not an uncommon occurrence.
+In the Galapagos they aren’t an uncommon occurrence.
 In fact, the Galapagos and the Ecuadorian coasts are known as an amazing hotspot for whale watching during their tropical migration.
 This happens mainly during the dry season, when sea currents are colder and filled with plankton and little fish – the humpback food of preference.
 During this period, these beautiful and easily recognizable whales can be observed throughout the archipelago.
 Just be sure to keep your eyes peeled at all times when you’re out at sea.

 More About These Docile Giants